 A UCSBnetID is chosen by the associate at the time of activation.
 To complete the activation, the contents of this document must be agreed to during the activation session.

 Lookup of all employee identities is made available to the general public regardless of activation.
 Student lookup is restricted to UCSB associates and other UCSB affiliates who have qualified for UCSBnetID identities.
 Student lookup is further restricted per the Not For Release (NFR) guidelines as offered by the UCSB Office of the Registrar.

 If a UCSB associate’s information is made available, it is comprised of: Name, email address, work phone, department, title and mail code.
 One or more of these attributes may either not be available or not applicable to the associate in question.

-OIST complies with all applicable federal and state regulations regarding the maintenance of identity information.
-OIST also complies with all applicable UC policies for identity management, and the maintenance of personal information and privacy.
+ETS complies with all applicable federal and state regulations regarding the maintenance of identity information.
+ETS also complies with all applicable UC policies for identity management, and the maintenance of personal information and privacy.